telent/nixwrt/README.md

   addresses for the build machine and target, because U-Boot probably won't work with DHCP

-* access to your target devices's boot monitor.
+* access to your target devices's boot monitor (usually U-Boot).
 This will very often involve opening it up and attaching a USB serial convertor to some header pins: sometimes it involves soldering those pins into holes.
-  On other machines it's not nearly as complicated as you can access u-boot across the network.
+On other devices it's not nearly as complicated as you can access U-Boot across the network.
 The OpenWRT wiki is often very helpful here.

 Now, clone the nixwrt repo, and also the nixpkgs fork on which it depends